Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

 Once the application starts:
  - Open a browser to the location specified in Terminal (e.g. http://localhost:8080").
 This takes you to the web form.
-     - The output in the terminal window provides the URL of the web application (e.g. http://localhost:8080").
  - Enter values in the fields and press the Insert button.
  - Switch to Visual Studio Code and watch the Terminal window (the app has tracing code added).